 IP6 and its metabolites are widely distributed throughout the body to all sites including skeletal muscle and skin (6).
 Active transport across cellular membranes has been attributed to various binding proteins (clathrin adaptor complex AP2, AP180, coatomer of COP I coat) (1).

 IP6 may be dephosphorylated to IP1-5 as it is passes through mucosal cells.
 There are multiple pathways for IP6 metabolism including dietary phytase.
 IP6 can be metabolized to IP1-5 as well as inositol.
 Primary route of excretion is in urine, although saturable excretion also occurs.
 Measured urinary levels of IP6 can be directly correlated to serum levels (5).

-Supplements / Diet: IP6 has been reported to bind calcium, iron, magnesium, zinc, and copper in the stomach and reduce their bioavailability although data are conflicting (2).
+Mineral supplements: Phytic acid can bind with calcium, iron, magnesium, and zinc in the stomach and reduce their bioavailability (17).